krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

   * Long pressing the icon in the top right corner will force the bulb off.
 (This is a useful fix when toggling fails, such as when some lights in a group get out of sync with their registered state in Home Assistant.)

  * **🔹 Notifications -** allows reading and dismissing Home Assistant persistent_notications.
-   * Notifications are special type of Widget card because it uses _all_ the entities in the domain, not just a single notifiction entity.
+   * 'Notifications' is a special type of Widget card because it uses _all_ the entities in the domain, not just a single notifiction entity.
-   * Enter `entity: persistent.all` to create a notifications UI card (then customise it as you wish).
+   * Enter `entity: persistent_notification.all` to create a notifications UI card (then customise it as you wish).
-   * This allows the NSPanel to be used as a convenient message board (delivered to all rooms in the house with an NSPanel).
+   * This allows the NSPanel to be used as a convenient message board for HA (delivering messages to all rooms in the house with an NSPanel).

 As functionality is developed, more popups will be added to support some of the more complex entity types (such as media_players).